OpenKneeboard/OpenKneeboard/docs/remote-controls.md

 If you don't specify a page number, or you specify '0', the tab will be selected without changing page within that tab.

+### Setting the current tab by position (v1.3-beta4 and above)

+Run with `position POSITION` replacing 'POSITION' with the position of the tab you want to switch to, starting at 1.
+For example, to switch to the first tab:

+    OpenKneeboard-RemoteControl-SET_TAB.exe position 1

 ### Setting the current tab by ID

 This is more precise, but more work to set up.